johannesfrimberger/CarND-VehicleDetectionAndTracking-P5/README.md

 only be done by viewing and manually checking the results.
 This shows the need for tons of labeled data.
 - The detection of vehicles in the image using a SVC is not quite stable.
 It takes a lot of effort to overcome the shortcomings like heatmap and
-- In the future the results of the sequential frames should get low passed and predicted using e.g. a Kalman filter to improve the results.
+- In the future the results of the sequential frames should not only get low passed but predicted using e.g. a Kalman filter to improve the results.
 Transforming the bounding boxes to a birds eye view (perspective transform as in lane finding project) makes the tracking and the results independent of image distortions.